obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 The [Suzuki TU250x] is a 249cc EFI [UJM], produced in Japan and imported for sale in the United States from 2009 to 2015.
-The bi-yearly updates of the US version have thus far been limited to trimline changes.
+The bi-yearly updates of the US version have thus far been limited to trim-line changes.

 [Suzuki TU250x]: http://www.suzukicycles.com/Product%20Lines/Cycles/Products/TU250X/2013/TU250X.aspx

 [UJM]: http://en.wikipedia.org/wiki/Universal_Japanese_motorcycle

-Outside of the US, the bike has a wider audience and has been available longer; originally as a carburated, 4-valve format with more varients and options.
+Outside of the US, the bike has a wider audience and has been available longer; originally as a carbureted, 4-valve format with more variants and options.
 The closest direct kin to the modern TU250X in the Japanese market is the ST250.

 The ST250 was available in a standard model and an "E-Type" model.
-The E-Type is the fancier version, with a two-tone trimline, and prior to 2008 a kickstarter and a decompression lever on the cylinder head cover.
+The E-Type is the fancier version, with a two-tone trim-line, and prior to 2008 a kickstarter and a decompression lever on the cylinder head cover.
 The kickstart feature was dropped from the E-Type line in 2008, along with a switch to fuel injection.
 Interestingly, the 2008 E-Type